DNR500/cheesecake/README.md

 var element = cheesecake.createCheeseCake(cheesecakeJson);

-document.body.appendChild(element);
+var container = new Container();
+container.appendChildWidget(element);
 ```

 #### Action chaining
-Actions are little reusable pieces of code and as such, in the spirit of D.R.Y. , you can chain a number of actions.
+Actions are little reusable pieces of code and as such, in the spirit of being DRY, you can chain a number of actions.
 The following example demonstrates calling one action from another

 ```
 cheesecake.addAction("foobar", function(parameters) {